 Carlo Gavazzi Holding AG with its subsidiaries (together Carlo Gavazzi Group, hereinafter "the Group") is an internationally active electronics company.
 Its core business Automation Components consists of design and manufacture of electronic control components for the global industrial automation markets.
 Carlo Gavazzi Holding AG is a publicly traded company listed on the Swiss stock exchange (SIX Swiss Exchange) in Zurich.
-The address of its registered office is Sumpfstrasse 3 (until April 10, 2013: Sumpfstrasse 32), CH-6312 Steinhausen, Switzerland.
+The address of its registered office is Sumpfstrasse 3, CH-6312 Steinhausen, Switzerland.